couchbase/cbft/DESIGN.md

 ### -extra=extra-JSON-from-ns-server

-The is additional JSON information that ns-server needs to associate with this cbft process.
+This is additional JSON information that ns-server wishes to associate with this cbft process.
 For example...

     {